malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

     * Effective reward is taken as an equally weighted average across the three reward layers, thus a strong high-order reward can counteract a weak primitive penalty.

 ## Reward components
-Some rewards that we might use, as per the categories above:
+Some rewards that we might use (grouped by reward category):
-* Primitive rewards
+* Simple primitive rewards
     * pain
     * satiation
     * learning amount
     * predictive errors (eg: in training sensorimotor network)
-* Sense intepreted
+* Domain-specific primitive rewards
     * Uncertainty / curiosity

 _more analysis: tbd_